Placeholder

 Each film maker receives mentorship support from industry experts (including Queen Latifah herself) on the topics of film development, production, finance, legal, distribution, marketing, press and media training.

-With the support and tools of this program, we hope every filmmaker feels better prepared to join the ranks of other Black film directors and advocate for greater inclusion in the industry.
+With the support and tools of this program, we hope every filmmaker feels better prepared to join the ranks of other multicultural film directors and advocate for greater inclusion in the industry.

 Gain distribution